andrew-bedford/re-blog/wwwroot/posts/writing-to-think.md

 ---

 # Writing to think
-Whenever we gather information to answer a question that solves a problem, we become researchers.
-We may not always write down our answers and what we've learned, but we often rely on those who did.
-What some may not realize is that writing is much more than a communication tool, it is a thinking tool.
+I've come to realize over the years that writing is much more than simply a communication tool, it is a thinking tool.
 Here are some of the ways that writing has helped me think over the years.

 ## Writing to remember
 Solving non-trivial problems often requires lots of research, lots of reading and lots of time.
 The amount of information involved is often greater than what one can hold in their mind.
 When dealing with such an amount of information, having some kind of organization system becomes a necessity.
 Everyone's system is different and changes over time, so I encourage you to try many of them, to take the elements that you like from here and there, and make it your own.